rrwick/Long-read-assembler-comparison/README.md

 <p align="center"><img src="supplementary_figures/Fig_S03_replicon_depths.png" alt="Minipolish" width="60%"></p>

 __Figure S3.__ Top: the target simulated depth of each replicon relative to the chromosome.
 The smaller the plasmid, the wider the range of possible depths.
-Bottom: the absolute read set of each replicon after read simulation.
+Bottom: the absolute read depth of each replicon after read simulation.

 <br><br><br><br>